Army SFC Brian Lowen

 In between surgeries on his wrist and leg, Brian deployed an additional six times to Iraq and Afghanistan.
 Brian considers it a battle won that he left each deployment on his own two feet.
 After 20 years of service, Brian decided to have his right leg above the knee amputated.

-Originally from California, Brian is choosing to build his HFOT home in Colorado to be close to family.
+Originally from California, Brian chose to build his HFOT home in Colorado to be close to his family.

 Brian is thankful to HFOT donors and supporters for stepping up and supporting our nation’s Veterans.
-“For your generosity, kindness, and willingness to go the extra mile I say thank you from the bottom of my heart.”
+“For your generosity, kindness, and willingness to go the extra mile, I thank you from the bottom of my heart.”